-a Look at the poster of a well-known film.
+a Look at the poster of a well-known movie.
 Do you know what it's about?
 Have you seen it?

-- b With a partner, think of two pieces of advice for somebody who is going to meet their partner's parents for the first time. - c Now read an article adapted from the website wikiHow.
-Is your advice there? - d Read the article again and complete the gaps with the verbs in the list.
+- b With a partner, think of two pieces of advice for somebody who is going to meet his or her partner's parents for the first time. - c Now read an article adapted from the website wikiHow.
+Is your advice there? - d Read the article again and fill in the blanks with the verbs in the list.

-to answer $\,$ not to be $\,$ to do (x2) $\,$ to have $\,$ to know to make $\,$ to say $\,$ to show $\,$ not to talk $\,$
+to answer not to be to do (x2) to have to know to make to say to show not to talk

-- e 3 23)) Listen to Nigel meeting his girlfriend's parents for the first time.
+- e (3) 23)) Listen to Nico meeting his girlfriend's parents for the first time.
 Does the meeting start well or badly?
 How does it end?

 - f Listen again and answer the questions.

 - 1 What does he do wrong?

 - 2 What does he do right?

 - g Do you think the advice in the article would be good for people in your country?
 Why (not)?
 Do you think the advice would be the same for a girl meeting her boyfriend's parents for the first time?